 (Click here to learn more about preschool and kindergarten)

 The International School provides an engaging and challenging academic program, taught primarily through language immersion in Japanese, Chinese, or Spanish.
-In Portland’s first International Baccalaureate (IB) elementary school, student-led inquiry helps children learn to find answers to their questions and collaborate with others.
+In Portland’s first International Baccalaureate (IB) elementary school, student-led inquiry helps children learn how to find answers to their questions and collaborate with others.
 Students move beyond looking for a ‘correct’ solution to exploring the implications of, and solutions to, opportunities and challenges that reflect the changing times.
-Students develop heir critical thinking and problem solving skills as they learn language and subject content.
+Students develop their critical thinking and problem solving skills as they learn language and subject content.

 Language immersion is one of the primary facets of a student’s experience at TIS.
-All homeroom teaching and learning engagements are conducted in Chinese, Japanese or Spanish with natively-fluent teachers.
+All homeroom teaching and learning activities are conducted in Chinese, Japanese or Spanish with natively-fluent teachers.
 At TIS, children spend between 80-90% of their day hearing and using their target language.
 As a result, they achieve a higher level of fluency than students in partial immersion programs.

 Our students learn through the International Baccalaureate Primary Years Program, a program that is rooted in student-led inquiry.
 Our students study six globally-significant themes each year, becoming confident in asking questions to guide their own learning.

 Through the course of the unit, students work collaboratively to find answers to their questions.
 They research, experiment, and problem solve their way through age-appropriate learning experiences set up by the teacher.
 In this way, an IB education helps children learn strategic thinking skills, rather than using memorization and passive learning.

 English Language Arts